optics-dev/Monocle/docs/src/main/tut/unsafe_module.md

 (UnsafeSelect.unsafeSelect[Person](_.age >= 18) composeLens GenLens[Person](_.name)).modify("Adult " + _)
 ```

-This operator is considered unsafe because it allows for inconsistency if a `Lens` is then used to change one of the value used in the predicates.
+This operator is considered unsafe because it allows for inconsistency if a `Lens` is then used to change one of the values used in the predicates.
 For example:

 ```tut:silent
 import monocle.unsafe.UnsafeSelect